flare-foundation/attestation-client/docs/installation/direct-installation.md

 Here is a summary for direct installation.
 Linux Ubuntu 20.04 and user `ubuntu` are assumed.
-The installation installs several attestation suite services, which are run as systemd services.
+The installation installs several attestation suite services, which are run as system services.

 - Install repository: